Lodek/keywerty/keywerty/README.md

 This should be somewhat familiar as most laptops have some sort of "fn" key which does that, but to a limited extent.

+## Config
+keywerty configuration is done through a `LayerMapper` trait.
+Types implementing the LayerMapper trait can be used by the keywerty keyboard type.

+The configuration is done through the `KeyConf` type for each key.
+`LayerMap` maps a `KeyId` and a `LayerId` to a `KeyConf`.

+For an example of the configuration and usage of keywerty see [example](./examples/keywerty.rs).

 ## Code Structure / diagrams
 TODO